Worried about travelling with toddlers on a plane?

 Try to book a night flight

-If you can fly during the night, then changing your toddler into his pyjamas and doing a mini-bed time routine can really help them settle in for a sleep.
+If you can, go travelling with toddlers on a plane during the night – a night flight is always the best option for long haul journeys.
+Changing your toddler into his pyjamas and doing a mini-bed time routine can really help them settle in for a sleep.
 In fact, trying to keep their routine as close to normal as possible, is the way to go.
-This is what we did with Monkey: we got his favourite cuddly bunny, his dummy and his jim jams and because the cabin lights are turned off and you’re pretty much in darkness, it helped reinforce this.
+This is what we did with Monkey: we got his favourite cuddly bunny, his dummy and his jim-jams and because the cabin lights are turned off and you’re pretty much in darkness, it helped reinforce this.

 Sleep while they sleep

 As much as I wanted to sit and watch the countless movies on offer, I knew I had to try to get some sleep.
 I am pretty useless at falling asleep on a plane – I can catch a half an hour or so – on and off – but I never feel particularly rested.
 While Monkey was sleeping, I closed my eyes and tried to rest, and then ended up watching a film anyway because I couldn’t get comfortable.
 I was pretty exhausted – so the moral of the story is, don’t do what I did, try to get some shut eye…